-78. See Dudgeon (2005), who noted "There are good reasons why captive breeding in a dolphinarium is no substitute for ex situ conservation in a reserve... there is no evidence that captive-bred cetaceans can be released to the wild" (p.
+88. Curry et al. (2013).
+See also Dudgeon (2005), who noted, "There are good reasons why captive breeding in a dolphinarium is no substitute for ex situ conservation in a reserve... there is no evidence that captive-bred cetaceans can be released to the wild" (p.
 107).
-See also endnote 52, which describes the failure of the most recent attempt to save a critically endangered cetacean species by bringing it into captivity, albeit in a natural reserve (a plan that included the possibility of a captive-breeding effort).
+See also endnotes 52 and 58, which describe the failure of the most recent attempts to save critically endangered cetaceans by bringing them into captivity.

-79. Contrary to the industry's obstruction of efforts to develop and apply techniques for successful release of captive cetaceans, the parties to the Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and contiguous Atlantic area (ACCOBAMS) have proactively issued guidelines for the release of captive cetaceans back into the wild (ACCOBAMS, 2007).
+89. Contrary to the industry's obstruction of efforts to develop and apply techniques for successful release of captive cetaceans, the parties to the Agreement on the Conservation of Cetaceans of the Black Sea, Mediterranean Sea and contiguous Atlantic area (ACCOBAMS) have proactively issued guidelines for the release of captive cetaceans to the wild (ACCOBAMS, 2007).
 The guidelines state that the animals proposed for release should preferably be of the same subspecies as the local cetacean population at the proposed release site and that they should have a similar set of behavioral and ecological characteristics as this local population.
 Also, the animals should be vaccinated against local diseases they might encounter.
 Animals should be trained prior to release, in a temporary enclosure, so that they can, for example, forage for live fish.
 Also, before animals are released, they should be independent of humans and not show any habituated/dependent behavior.
-The animals should also receive long-term monitoring after release, including being equipped with a tag (which should not limit their natural behavior).
+The animals should also receive longterm monitoring after release, including being equipped with a tag (which should not limit their natural behavior).

-80. Some cetacean researchers have considered dolphins in captive facilities to be definitively not wild, but rather "domesticated" or "semi-domesticated"-in the sense of the definition of "domesticated" from the 7th edition of Webster's Dictionary: "Adapted to life in intimate association with and to the advantage of man" (see, e.g., St. Aubin et al., 1996 and Sitt et al., 2016, where the authors refer to captive cetaceans as "semi-domesticated" or "domestic," respectively).
+90. Some cetacean researchers have considered dolphins in captive facilities to be definitively not wild, but rather "domesticated" or "semi-domesticated"-in the sense of the definition of "domesticated" from the seventh edition of Webster's Dictionary: "Adapted to life in intimate association with and to the advantage of man" (see, e.g., St. Aubin et al., 1996 and Sitt et al., 2016, where the authors refer to captive cetaceans as "semi-domesticated" or "domestic," respectively).
 However, "adapted to life" is a vague phrase; domestication actually involves the deliberate selection of desirable traits (for example, docile disposition, smaller or larger size) in breeding stock, to develop descendants who are different in some fundamental way from their wild ancestors (Diamond, 1997).